 The Decline of the Breed

-The popularity of this breed started to decline by 1920 and despite having survived the Great Depression owing to their hardiness, their numbers really suffered during World War II with the rise of the poultry industry.
+The popularity of the Dominique breed started to decline by 1920 and despite having survived the Great Depression owing to their hardiness, their numbers really suffered during World War II with the rise of the poultry industry.

 In 1970, there were only four flocks that were maintained by breeders and flock owners Robert Henderson, Henry Miller, Edward Uber, and Carl Gallaher.
 A rescue mission ensued and according to the Livestock Conservancy, their numbers recovered between 1983 and 2006.